RULES OF THE SENATE

 (b) Subject to subsection (a) of this rule, and at the appropriate order of business, the majority floor leader shall move the Consent List.
 No debate shall be permitted on the Consent List, but any member may remove any interim committee bill from the Consent List upon request before the vote.
 A roll call vote shall be taken and the results applied to each interim committee bill on the list except that opportunity shall be made for any member to request a redesignation of his vote on any interim committee bill on the list before the Chief Clerk announces the vote.

 25-1 Upon receipt of proposed governor appointments pursuant to W.S.
-28‑12‑101(a) or other appointments requiring confirmation by the Senate, the names of the prospective appointees and the public offices to which the appointees are proposed to be appointed shall be distributed to each member of the Senate.
+28-12-101(a), the names of the prospective appointees and the public offices to which the appointees are proposed to be appointed shall be distributed to each member of the Senate.

-25-3 Prior to confirmation of any prospective appointee the committee appointed under Senate Rule 25‑2 shall report its recommendations regarding any prospective appointee to the Senate.
-A roll call vote of the Senate to confirm or reject an appointment shall be taken within five (5) days after the prospective appointee's name is submitted to the Senate for consideration.
+25-3 Prior to confirmation of any prospective appointee the committee appointed under Rule 25-2 shall report its recommendations regarding any prospective appointee to the Senate.
 Confirmation of an appointee by the Senate shall require a simple majority vote.

 26. LIMITATION ON MEMBERS SPEAKING